diginsight/components/index.md

 <img src="images/001.01a diginsight repositories.png" alt="Diginsight repositories overview" style="max-width: 500px; width: 100%;" />

+**Diginsight Components** are built to take advantage of these capabilities, enhancing existing libraries with observability capabilities and performance optimization, where possible.

+**Diginsight Components** are built with a layered architecture that promotes modularity and flexibility.

+At the foundation, **abstractions packages** define core interfaces and contracts.

+The **core components** provide essential functionality like authentication and HTTP client configuration.

+**Technology-specific components** (like Azure integrations) extend the core capabilities for particular platforms.
+Finally, **presentation components** handle UI-related concerns.

+This modular approach allows you to compose exactly the functionality your application needs—from a minimal observability setup using just the core components, to a full-featured enterprise solution with Azure integrations, advanced caching, and presentation layers.

 # What components are available

 ## 1. **Diginsight.Components.Configuration**